pyscript/polyscript/docs/README.md

  * [pyodide](https://pyodide.org/en/stable/index.html) is the name of the interpreter that runs likely the most complete version of latest *Python*, enabling dozen official modules at run time, also offering a great *JS* integration in its core
  * [micropython](https://micropython.org/) is the name of the interpreter that runs a small subset of the *Python* standard library and is optimized to run in constrained environments such as *Mobile* phones, or even *Desktop*, thanks to its tiny size and an extremely fast bootstrap
+ * [ruby-wasm-wasi](https://github.com/ruby/ruby.wasm) is the name of the (currently *experimental*) interpreter that adds *Ruby* to the list of programming languages currently supported
  * [wasmoon](https://github.com/ceifa/wasmoon) is the name of the interpreter that runs *Lua* on the browser and that, among the previous two interpreters, is fully compatible with all core features

 `<script>` tags specify which *interpreter* to use via the `type` attribute.
 This is typically the full name of the interpreter: